kubeflow/community/committee-steering/wg-governance.md

 - Vote on changes to the WG charter
 - Provide yearly updates to the `kubeflow-discuss` mailing list and the community meeting.
-- Chairs _SHOULD_ remove any other Chairs that have not communicated a leave of absence and either cannot be reached for more than 1 month or are not fulfilling their documented responsibilities for more than 1 month.
+- Chairs _SHOULD_ remove any other Chairs that have not communicated a leave of absence and either cannot be reached for more than 1 year or are not fulfilling their documented responsibilities for more than 1 year.
   - This may be done through a [super-majority] vote of Chairs.
 - Have write access to the Kubeflow subprojects